IMperiumX/leetcode-solutions/topics/hash-table.md

 - **Collision Handling:** When two different keys produce the same hash code, a collision occurs.
 Hash tables need a mechanism to handle collisions, as multiple key-value pairs may need to be stored in the same bucket.
 - **Load Factor:** The load factor of a hash table is the ratio of the number of key-value pairs stored in the table to the number of buckets.
 It is a measure of how full the hash table is.

+## Hash Function

+A hash function is any function that can be used to map data of arbitrary size to fixed-size values.
+The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
+A good hash function should:

+- Be deterministic: The same input should always produce the same hash value.
+- Be efficient to compute: The hash function should be fast to calculate.
+- Distribute keys evenly: The hash function should distribute keys uniformly across the hash table to minimize collisions.

 ## Collision Handling Techniques

 There are several techniques for handling collisions in hash tables: